ITU-BDSA2024-GROUP13/Chirp/docs/pages/1DesignAndArchitectureOfChirp/2ArchitectureInTheSmall.md

 ![[../../diagrams/class-diagrams/onion/Onion-coloured.png]]

 The entire Chirp package fulfills the onion architecture.
 Since `Chirp.Core` does not need to refer to any of the outer layers.
-The same goes for the repository layer and the service layer.
+The same goes for the repository layer and the git service layer.